Enchanted Realms Rulebook

 |Shield donning requires 1 action if it is not readied|

-Padded Armor consists of quilted layers of wool and linen.
+Padded Armor consists of quilted layers of wool and linen, wrapped in an animal hide.
 While light in weight, it is a bit bulky.
 Due to its cumbersomeness, when attempting to take any stealthy action, such as sneaking undetected or picking the pocket of another, the wearer is at disadvantage for the action.

 Leather Armor is made from leather.
 The armor pieces covering the shoulders and chest were often boiled in oil to make them stiffer.
 The rest of the armor was softer and more flexible.

 Studded Leather has many parts of it boiled to harden them.
 The arm and shoulder sections typically remain softer leather but reinforced with numerous close-set rivets and spikes.

 A Jack of Plates is a type of armor made up of small iron plates sewn between layers of felt and canvas.
 These are often crudely made by patching together pieces, possibly including parts from four or five other armors.
 Pelts and hides of societies lacking quality tools or materials also fall into this classification.
 Anyone wearing a jack of plates is almost always seen at the lower end of society or possibly a criminal.
 As a result, any social interactions, such as bartering or interrogation, are performed at disadvantage as the wearer is not taken too seriously.
 It is also likely that GMs will have city guards and other police harass those wearing a jack of plates.
 Whenever a crime has occurred, someone wearing this will be seen as one of the “usual suspects,” causing a significant amount of time to interrupt whatever that character's business in town might be.